Matrix Autoregressive Model with Vector Time Series Covariates for Spatio-Temporal Data: Introduction

-The statistical framework that can incorporate matrices as both predictors and response is the tensor-on-tensor regression~\citep{lock2018tensor,liu2020low,luo2022tensor} and more specifically for time series data, the matrix/tensor autoregression~\citep{chen2021autoregressive,li2021multi,hsu2021matrix,wang2024high}.
-The matrix/tensor predictors are mapped to matrix/tensor responses via multi-linear transformations that greatly reduce the number of parameters.
-Our work builds on this framework and incorporates the non-spatial vector predictors at the same time.
+The statistical framework that can incorporate matrices as both predictors and response is the tensor-on-tensor regression~\citep{lock2018tensor,liu2020low,luo2022tensor} and, more specifically, for time series data, the matrix/tensor autoregression~\citep{chen2021autoregressive,li2021multi,hsu2021matrix,wang2024high}.
+The matrix/tensor predictors are mapped to matrix/tensor responses via multi-linear transformations that significantly reduce the number of parameters.
+Our work builds on this framework and incorporates the non-spatial vector predictors under a unified framework.

 To incorporate the vector predictor in the same model, we need to map vector predictors to matrix responses.
-Tensor-on-scalar regression~\citep{rabusseau2016low,sun2017store,li2017parsimonious,guha2021bayesian} illustrates a way of mapping low-order scalar/vector predictors to high-order matrix/tensor responses via taking the tensor-vector product of the predictor with a high-order tensor coefficient.
-In this paper, we take a similar approach and introduce a 3-D tensor coefficient for the vector predictors such that our model can take predictors with non-uniform modes, which is a key distinction of our model compared to existing works.
+Tensor-on-scalar regression~\citep{rabusseau2016low,sun2017store,li2017parsimonious,guha2021bayesian} illustrates a way of mapping low-order scalar/vector predictors to high-order matrix/tensor responses via taking the tensor-vector product between the vector predictor and a high-order tensor coefficient.
+Similarly, we introduce a 3-D tensor coefficient for the vector predictors such that our model can take predictors with non-uniform modes, which is a key distinction of our model compared to existing works.